 No matter how large or small your living room is, it can be a challenge to find the ideal living room layout – one that suits the measurements of the room, encourages the flow of conversation, and creates a comfortable, welcoming atmosphere for you and your guests.
-The living room is often the social hub of the home, and shouldn’t feel overly crowded or difficult to navigate (like the way we’ve arranged our Cadogan sofa range, pictured).
+The living room is often the social hub of the home, and shouldn’t feel overly crowded or difficult to navigate (like the way we’ve arranged our Vesper sofa, pictured).

-If you’re thinking about a design refresh for your living room this spring (because what better excuse to have a browse of the latest designs than the arrival of a new season!), here are a few questions to keep in mind so you can achieve living room perfection.
+If you’re thinking about a design refresh for your living room layout this spring, here are a few questions to keep in mind so you can achieve living room perfection.

-Common focal points are permanent fixtures like a fireplace or a lovely bay window, but you can also create your own with a striking piece of art (as shown with our Livorno reclining sofa), a gorgeous coffee table, or a television.
+Common focal points are permanent fixtures like a fireplace or a lovely bay window.
+You can also create your own with a striking piece of art (as shown with our Churchill sofa), a gorgeous coffee table, or a television.
+These are just some living room layout ideas.
 It’s up to you what the focal point should be, since it depends on how you plan on using your living room.

 What’s your table situation?